List of content you will read in this article:

-Regarding the firewall, you should be very careful when asking you to give permission for a program to access the network.
+Subject to conditions.
+Antivirus must be constantly updated with the latest security files to recognize all newer viruses.
+Regarding the firewall, you should be very careful when asking you to permit a program to access the network.

 If you press "Yes" where you shouldn't, you'll let a malicious program communicate - so it's like you don't have a firewall for that particular problem.

-Instead, if you press No to a question about a legitimate program, you'll block it from the network and it won't work properly.
+Instead, if you press No to a question about a legitimate program, you'll block it from the network, and it won't work properly.
 For example, if it is the update program for your printer drivers, the program will not be able to communicate with the internet and download the latest version.

 How am I supposed to be sure if I have to press Yes or No?